 Either a Nursing Community Assessment Services (NCAS) Summary or a Substantially Equivalent Competence (SEC) Assessment Summary, completed within the last 5 years from the start of the program, with the following results:

 - NCAS Summary:

 - Section 2 with 50%, or less, of undemonstrated competency themes, or

 - Section 2 with 51%, or higher, undemonstrated competency themes, and successful completion of the KPU course PNUR 9030 - Nurse Ready.

 - 50%, or less, unmet competencies overall, or

 - 51%, or higher, unmet competencies overall, and successful completion of the KPU course PNUR 9030 - Nurse Ready.

 Applicants with either a NCAS Summary or a SEC Assessment Summary over five years old, but less than ten years old, from the start of the program are required to successfully complete the KPU Continuing and Professional Studies course PNUR 9030 - Nurse Ready.
 For further information see kpu.ca/cps/health

 Once students have received a conditional offer of admission and before final admission to program is granted, students must submit the following:

-- Proof of Canadian CPR Level C certificate; CPR certification must remain current throughout the program.
+- Canadian CPR Health Care Provider (Note: CPR certification must remain current throughout the program.)